matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 - Future
 - DelayedEvents
 - PostponedEvents
+- LastWill

 ## Security considerations

-We are using an unauthenticated endpoint to refresh the expirations.
-Since we use generated tokens it is hard to guess a correct request and force sending one of the Futures.
-(The homeserver has them but they can always send events in your name as long as we do not have [MSC4080: Cryptographic Identities](https://github.com/matrix-org/matrix-spec-proposals/pull/4080))

-It is an intentional decision to not provide an endpoint like `PUT /_matrix/client/v1/future/room/{roomId}/event/{eventId}` where any client with access to the room could also `end` or `refresh` the expiration.
-With the token the client creating the future has ownership over the expiration and only intentional delegation of that ownership (sharing the token) is possible.

-On the other hand the token makes sure that the instance gets as little information about the Matrix metadata of the associated `future` event.
-It cannot even tell with which room or user it is interacting or what the token does (refresh vs send).

 Servers SHOULD impose a maximum timeout value for future timeouts of not more than a month.

 ## Unstable prefix

 Use `org.matrix.msc4140.` instead of `m.` as long as the MSC is not stable.
 For the endpoints introduced in this MSC use the prefix `/org.matrix.msc4140/` and set the paths version string to unstable, instead of v#.

 ## Dependencies